ClickCease

 ICD-10 Code for Enuresis

 The ICD-10 code for enuresis not due to a substance or known physiological condition is F98.0.
-Enuresis, commonly referred to as bed-wetting, is a condition that requires accurate documentation for proper diagnosis and treatment, making familiarity with this code essential for behavioral health clinicians.
+Commonly known as bed-wetting, enuresis necessitates precise documentation for effective diagnosis and treatment.
+Familiarity with this code is essential for behavioral health clinicians to ensure compliant practice.

 Diagnostic Criteria Overview

 Enuresis is diagnosed when a child consistently wets the bed at night (nocturnal enuresis) or during the day (diurnal enuresis).
-For a diagnosis to be made, the behavior must occur at least twice weekly for three months and be inappropriate for the child’s developmental level.
-It is important to exclude any medical or psychological conditions that could contribute to the issue.
+For a diagnosis, this behavior must occur at least twice a week for three consecutive months and should be inappropriate for the child’s developmental level.
+Clinicians must exclude any medical or psychological conditions that may contribute to the issue through thorough assessments.

 Common Related ICD-10 Codes